Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games: Special Instances of

 In this section, we discuss the regret guarantees of \ours for various instantiations of $\gamma$-(L)IL regularizers as shown in \Cref{table:regularizers}.
 A comparison to existing methods is presented in \Cref{table:results}.
 The three instantiations of \ours achieve an exponential improvement in their dependence on $d$ compared to Log-Regularized Lifted \OFTRL~\citep{farina2022near}, while also refining the dependence on $T$ from $\log^4 T$ to $\log T$ in comparison to \Opthedge~\citep{daskalakis2021near}.
 Additionally, the \emph{anytime convergence} guarantees established in \Cref{theorem:regret_final_bound} is stronger than those of \citet{daskalakis2021near}, where the learning rate $\eta$ is predefined based on the time horizon $T$.
 This dependency necessitates the use of auxiliary techniques such as the doubling trick when $T$ is unknown.
 Furthermore, in \citet{daskalakis2021near}, the learning rate is constrained within the range $1/T \leq \eta \leq 1/(C n \log^4 T)$ for some constant $C$ (see Lemmas 4.2 and C.4 in \citep{daskalakis2021near}).
 Consequently, their theoretical guarantees do not extend to settings where $T \leq C n \log^4 T$, a regime frequently encountered in multi-agent environments with a large number of players or short time horizons.

-Three instances of \ours yield state-of-the-art algorithms for learning in games.
-The first is \ours with the $\ell_{p^*}$ regularizer, where $p^* = 1 + \frac{1}{\log d}$, and second one is \ours with the $q^*$-Tsallis entropy, where $q^* = 1 - \frac{1}{\log d}$.
-And the third one, is \ours with negative entropy which recovers the Cautious Optimistic Multiplicative Weight Update (\COMWU) of \citet{Soleymani25:Faster}.
-The idea for the first and second instances is to optimize the resulting regret in the hyperparameters $p$ and $q$, respectively, which leads to $p^*$ and $q^*$.
+Three instances of \ours yield new state-of-the-art algorithms for learning in games, achieving $O(n \log^2 d \log T)$ regret.
+The first is \ours with the $\ell_{p^*}$ regularizer, where $p^* = 1 + \frac{1}{\log d}$.
+The second is \ours with the $q^*$-Tsallis entropy, where $q^* = 1 - \frac{1}{\log d}$.
+The last is \ours with negative entropy, which, as an extension of \Opthedge, we term Cautious Optimistic Multiplicative Weights Update (\COMWU).
+Due to the importance of \COMWU, we study its behavior in detail in \Cref{sec:comwu} and develop its kernelized version for $0/1$-polyhedral games in \Cref{sec:kernel}.
+The motivation for the first and second instances is to optimize the resulting regret in the hyperparameters $p$ and $q$, respectively, which leads to the choices $p^*$ and $q^*$.

 As shown in the first two rows of \Cref{table:results}, Cautious Optimism, as a general framework for regularized learning in games, achieves an exponential improvement in regret convergence, attaining the near-optimal rate of $O_{\scaleto{T}{4pt}}(\log T)$.
-This marks a significant improvement over the widely recognized Optimism framework~\citep{rakhlin2013online,Syrgkanis15}.
+This marks a significant improvement over the widely recognized Optimism framework~\citep{rakhlin2013online,rakhlin2013optimization,Syrgkanis15}.